Cirrial/SharkGame/README.md

 Cirrial originally developed this game in about 2014 for a gamejam, but continued to develop it afterward.
 It quickly became a niche favorite among idle game enthusiasts.
 After a string of updates, Cirrial dropped development in mid-2015.
 The final version is v0.71.

 While the game is in a more-than-playable state, it remains unfinished.
-Digging into the codebase, Cirrial developed a relatively simple yet robust engine.
-Making use of that engine, new resources, upgrades, and worlds can be added on a whim, and the engine can be expanded to account for new ideas.

 This is the plan as of now: add, rebalance, and fill in gaps.
 More shark game.
+Better shark game.

 Contributions welcome.